 Performance share awards have been granted periodically to certain of the Company's executive officers pursuant to the 2010 Performance Plan, 2001 Share Incentive Plan and 2016 Long-Term Incentive Plan.
 Outstanding performance share awards are subject to vesting conditions based on both continued service and the attainment of pre-established performance goals.
 If performance goals are achieved, the performance share awards will vest up to a maximum of 250% of target.
-Performance share awards generally cliff vest at the end of a three year vesting period based on the attainment of annual performance goals over the vesting period.
+Performance share awards generally cliff vest at the end of a three-year vesting period based on the attainment of annual performance goals over the vesting period.
 The performance share awards granted prior to May 2018 have a market condition, which is the Company's total shareholder return relative to its peer group.
-The performance share awards granted in May 2018 have a performance condition, which is the percentage change in the Company's total shareholder return relative to its peer group.
-Total shareholder return is calculated in accordance with the terms of the applicable award agreement and is generally based on the average closing share price over the 20 trading days preceding and including the start and end of the annual performance period.
+The performance share awards granted in May 2018 and March 2019 have a performance condition, which is the percentage change in the Company's total shareholder return relative to its peer group.
+The performance have performed based on the average closing share price over the 20 trading days preceding and including the start and end of the annual performance period.
 The percentage change in tangible book value per share plus accumulated dividends is calculated in accordance with the terms of the applicable award agreement.